-- If using cyanoacrylate apply the absolute minimum amount of adhesive to bond area and remove any squeeze-out from surrounding area.
+If using cyanoacrylate apply the absolute minimum amount of adhesive to the bond area and remove any squeeze-out from the surrounding area.

-- Use of an accelerator may be required to speed the cure time of cyanoacrylates.
+Use an accelerator to speed up the cure time of cyanoacrylates.

-Last – Review the component assembly process and compare to design specifications.
+Last – Review the component assembly process and compare it to design specifications.

-Tapered fittings are subjected to hoop stress, for example, and over-insertion will exacerbate existing cracks in the substrate.
-Adhesives and solvents lubricate tapered fittings making it easy to over insert one part into the other.
-To avoid adding stress, control the distance that the tapered piece is inserted into the cylinder and use solvent free adhesives.
+Tapered fittings are subjected to hoop stress; for example, over-insertion will exacerbate existing cracks in the substrate.
+Adhesives and solvents lubricate tapered fittings making it easy to over-insert one part into the other.
+To avoid adding stress, control the distance that the tapered piece is inserted into the cylinder and use solvent-free adhesives.

-In summary, careful selection and application of adhesives to plastics can produce component assemblies that meet design specifications.
+In summary, carefully selecting and applying adhesives to plastics can produce component assemblies that meet design specifications.
 Consult the manufacturer for assistance in selecting the optimum combination of plastic and adhesive to meet the application requirements.